Soothe Your Pain Naturally: The Power of Herbal Teas for Headaches

 Headaches come in various forms, primarily categorized into tension, migraines, and cluster headaches.
 Tension headaches are the most common and are often associated with stress, anxiety, or muscle strain, causing a dull, aching sensation all over the head.
 Migraines are intense headaches characterized by throbbing pain usually on one side of the head, often accompanied by nausea or sensitivity to light and sound.
 Cluster headaches, although less common, are severe and recur in groups or cycles, often causing pain on one side of the head accompanied by watery eyes or nasal congestion.

 Common triggers for these headaches can include stress, poor diet, lack of sleep, dehydration, hormonal changes, and certain environmental factors.
 Traditional treatment methods often involve over-the-counter pain relievers, prescription medications, and lifestyle changes such as improved sleep and diet, stress management, and regular exercise.
-However, natural headache remedies, including herbal teas, are increasingly popular due to their potential benefits and fewer side effects.
+Natural headache remedies, including homeopathy, headache ointments, headache patches, and herbal teas are increasingly popular due to their potential benefits and fewer side effects.